Kill 'Em All

 Kill 'Em All is the debut album by the American heavy metal band Metallica, released on July 25, 1983, through the independent label Megaforce Records.
 After forming in 1981, Metallica began by playing shows in local clubs in Los Angeles.
 They recorded several demos to gain attention from club owners and eventually relocated to San Francisco to secure the services of bassist Cliff Burton.
-The group's No Life 'til Leather demo tape (1982) was noticed by Megaforce label head Jon Zazula, who signed them and provided a budget of $15,000 (equivalent to $48,835.49 in 2025) for recording.
-The album was recorded in May with producer Paul Curcio at the Music America Studios in Rochester, New York.
+The group's No Life 'til Leather demo tape (1982) was noticed by Megaforce label head Jon Zazula, who signed them and provided a $15,000 recording budget (equivalent to $50,288.86 in 2026).
+Guitarist Dave Mustaine, who co-wrote several of Kill 'Em Alls songs, was fired shortly before recording began; he was replaced by Kirk Hammett.

+The album was recorded in May 1983 with producer Paul Curcio at the Music America Studios in Rochester, New York.
 It was originally intended to be titled Metal Up Your Ass, with cover art featuring a hand clutching a dagger emerging from a toilet bowl.
-Zazula convinced the band to change the name because distributors feared that releasing an album with such an offensive title and artwork would diminish its chances of commercial success.
+Zazula convinced the band to change these because distributors feared that releasing an album with such an offensive title and artwork would diminish its chances of commercial success.

 Metallica promoted the album on the two-month co-headlining Kill 'Em All for One tour with English heavy metal band Raven in the US.
 The album also generated two singles: "Whiplash" and "Jump in the Fire".
-Although the initial shipment was 15,000 copies in the US, the album sold 60,000 copies worldwide by the end of Metallica's Seven Dates of Hell European tour in 1984.
+Initially shipping 15,000 copies in the US, the album sold 60,000 copies worldwide by the end of Metallica's Seven Dates of Hell European tour in 1984.
 The album did not enter the Billboard 200 until 1986, when it peaked at number 155, following Metallica's commercial success with its third album, Master of Puppets; the 1988 Elektra reissue peaked at number 120.

-Kill 'Em All was critically praised at the time of its release and has since been regarded as a groundbreaking album for thrash metal, because of its "precise musicianship, which fused new wave of British heavy metal riffs with hardcore punk tempos".
-It was also retrospectively placed on a few publications' best album lists.
-The album's musical approach and lyrics were markedly different from rock's mainstream of the early 1980s and inspired a number of bands who followed in a similar manner.
-It was certified 4× Platinum by the Recording Industry Association of America (RIAA) in 2025 for shipping four million copies in the United States.
+Kill 'Em All was critically praised at the time of its release and has since been regarded as a groundbreaking album for thrash metal.
+It was also retrospectively placed on a few publications' best-album lists.
+The album's musical approach and lyrics were markedly different from the rock mainstream of the early 1980s and inspired several bands that followed similarly.
+It was certified 4× platinum by the Recording Industry Association of America (RIAA) in 2025 for shipping four million copies in the United States.
+The album was remastered and reissued as an expanded box set in 2016.